t-oster/VisiCut/README.md

 **Browse your things and collections**

-Use the the three tabs of the Thingiverse window - "My Things", "Liked" and "Collections" - to browse and access the respective things.
+Use the three tabs of the Thingiverse window - "My Things", "Liked" and "Collections" - to browse and access the respective things.

+**Open a file**

+Selecting a thing in the left pane will display all its associated files that match your current filter settings in the right pane.
+To open a file, simply double click it or select it and press the "Open File" button.

 **Search for things**